Alluxio/alluxio/docs/en/overview/Use-Cases.md

 source code changes in the application.
 Once connected to Alluxio, applications are automatically integrated with the most popular storage options without implementing any connectors.

-See an example use case from
+See example use cases from
 [TensorFlow on Azure](https://blogs.msdn.microsoft.com/cloudai/2018/05/01/tensorflow-on-azure-enabling-blob-storage-via-alluxio/).

 ## A Single Entry Point for Multiple Data Sources (Data Unification)